OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Bavaria’s capital enjoys four glorious seasons, giving travelers who need any excuse to return at least three good reasons.
-Wintertime is especially enjoyable in Munich, as centuries-old traditions are played out across the city.
-The Christkrindle market in Munich’s famous Marienplatz is the place to go for handcrafted mugs filled with steaming mulled wine, elaborate gingerbread houses and artisanal children’s toys carved from wood.
+Bavaria’s capital enjoys four glorious seasons, giving travellers who need any excuse to return at least three good reasons.
+Winter is especially enjoyable in Munich, as centuries-old traditions are played out across the city.
+The Christkrindlmarkt in Munich’s Marienplatz is the place to go for handcrafted mugs filled with steaming mulled wine, elaborate gingerbread houses and artisanal children’s toys carved from wood.

-The village of Shirakawa in the Gifu prefecture of Japan has been declared a UNESCO World Heritage Site, in part for the traditional architecture of its houses.
-The minka building style includes the iconic vertiginous thatched roofs which prevent collapse during any heavy snowfall during winter.
-Shirakawa has some of the heaviest snowfall in the world, with an annual average of over thirty feet.
+The village of Shirakawa, in the Gifu prefecture of Japan, has been declared a Unesco World Heritage site, in part for the traditional architecture of its houses.
+The minka building style includes vertiginous thatched roofs, which prevent collapse in the event of heavy snowfall during winter.
+Shirakawa has some of the heaviest snowfall in the world, with an annual average of more than 30ft (9.1m).

-St. Petersburg in Russia doesn’t need the help of the elements to make it worth a visit.
-Home to the Mariinsky Theater, the Saint Petersburg Philharmonia and countless other cultural gems, the city is fantastic all year round.
-In the winter months, the St. Petersburg takes on a frosted beauty and bustles with seasonal events.
+St Petersburg in Russia doesn’t need the help of the elements to make it worth a visit.
+Home to the Mariinsky Theatre, the Saint Petersburg Philharmonia and countless other cultural gems, the city is fantastic all year round.
+In the winter months, the St Petersburg takes on a frosted beauty and bustles with seasonal events.
 Orthodox Christmas is celebrated on 6 January and is a time for gathering with family and friends.

 Harbin is known as the coldest among China’s major cities and it has embraced its moniker of Ice City with gusto.
 Every year it plays host to the Harbin International Ice and Snow Sculpture Festival, the largest snow festival in the world.
 The festival is spread over two areas on either side of the Songhua River, from which giant blocks of ice are taken to be used as sculptures.